dulalsaurab/mini-ndn/README.md

 ### Documentation

-Please refer to http://minindn.memphis.edu/ or [docs/index.rst](docs/index.rst) for installation, usage, and other documentation.
+* Please refer to http://minindn.memphis.edu/ or [docs/index.rst](docs/index.rst) for installation, usage, and other documentation.
     The documentation can be built using:

         ./install.sh -d

     and is available under `docs/_build/html`.

+* Documentation on using Mini-NDN on containers like Docker and VirtualBox (with vagrant) are now available in the [container](https://github.com/dulalsaurab/mini-ndn-11th-ndn-hackathon/tree/master/container/) directory.